merchise/xotl.crdt/docs/source/index.rst

    -- Available at https://hal.inria.fr/inria-00555588v1

-This package requires Python 3.6+, and has been tested in CPython 3.6 and CPython 3.7.
+This package requires Python 3.6+, and has been tested in CPython 3.6, 3.7, 3.8 and 3.9.

 .. toctree::